 - The Dutch Supreme Court and art.
 69 EPC, an inspiration for the UPC, liber amicorum Gielen

 - Willem is a regular speaker at all types of IP dedicated seminars and conferences.
 Most recently he held the Hugh Laddie Lecture 2019, spoke at the ELI conference in Vienna in September 2019 and the Venice Patent Judges Conference in October 2019/2020, Delex patent course 2020.
 In February 2021 Willem is chairman for the EPLAW webinar CJEU’s judgment C-688/17 (Bayer) – “a support for innovation or a miscarriage of justice”.

 WHAT OTHERS SAY

 - “A strong fighter, pragmatic, open and direct, as well as strategically very good.”
-Chambers Global 2020
+Chambers & Partners 2020

 - “Brilliant strategic thinker” JUVE Patent 2020